Health and Safety Authority

 Warning notices about worker health and safety at the Corlis Point lighthouse.

-The Health and Safety Authority (HSA) is the national body in Ireland with responsibility for occupational health and safety.
+The Health and Safety Authority (HSA) is a state-sponsored body in Ireland which has responsibility for occupational health and safety.
 Its role is to secure health and safety at work.
-It is an Irish state-sponsored body, established under the Safety, Health and Welfare at Work Act, 1989, and reports to the Minister for Enterprise, Tourism and Employment.
+It was established under the Safety, Health and Welfare at Work Act, 1989 and reports to the Minister for Enterprise, Tourism and Employment.
+The HSA, which operates from its headquarters in Dublin, also has offices in Kilkenny, Athlone, Cork, Galway, Limerick, Sligo and Waterford.

-The Authority consults widely with employers, employees, and their respective organizations.
-To help develop sound policies and good workplace practices, the Authority works with various Advisory Committees and Task Forces etc. which focus on specific occupations and hazards.

 The HSA has overall responsibility for the administration and enforcement of health and safety at work in Ireland.
-The HSA monitors compliance with legislation at the workplace and can take enforcement action (up to and including prosecutions).
+It monitors compliance with legislation at the workplace and can take enforcement action – including prosecutions which can result in fines or imprisonment.
+It also promotes education, training, and research in the field of health and safety.

-The HSA is the national centre for Information and advice to employers, employees and self-employed on all aspects of workplace health and safety.
-The Authority also promotes education, training, and research in the field.

-Occupational safety and health policy at national level is determined by a twelve-member, tripartite Board, with nominees from the social partners and other interests concerned with safety and health in the workplace.
-The appointment of the Board of the Authority is a function of the Minister for Enterprise, Tourism and Employment under the Safety, Health and Welfare at Work Act, 1989.
+Occupational safety and health policy is determined by a twelve-member board.
+The appointment of the board is a function of the Minister for Enterprise, Tourism and Employment under the Safety, Health and Welfare at Work Act, 1989.

-It operates from eight offices across Ireland: the Dublin headquarters and offices in Kilkenny, Athlone, Cork, Galway, Limerick, Sligo and Waterford.
+In 2016, the Irish Times reported that workplace safety inspections, undertaken by the HSA, had dropped from 15,340 in 2011 to 10,719 in 2014.
+The reduction in inspections was attributed to "staff cutbacks" at the HSA.

+The agency, which collates data on accidents and injuries at work, noted a 61% increase in work-related fatalities during 2025.